 Sometimes, a second cat is not an option.
 Maybe your cat doesn’t play well with others.
 In such an instance, what animals do cats get along with?

-Finally, there are dogs.
+There are also dogs.
 Forget the stereotypes of inter-species fighting.
 As Vet Street explains, cats and dogs can get along just fine.

-Tread carefully here, though.
+Tread carefully, though.
 Canines are much less independent than cats.
 If you’re already so busy that your cat gets lonely, dogs will have a wretched time.

 Do Cats Get Lonely When You Go on Vacation?

-Don’t assume that your cat’s independence means they won’t miss you while you’re away.
-They may get lonely and anxious in an empty house.
+Don’t assume that your cat’s independence means she won’t miss you while you’re away.
+She may get lonely and anxious in an empty house.
 Toys will only entertain them for so long.

-It’s crucial to build your cat’s confidence before leaving them for a prolonged period.
-Your cat needs to trust you, and know that you’ll come home eventually.
-They can look after themselves, but they’ll still miss you.
+It’s crucial to build your cat’s confidence before leaving her for a prolonged period.
+Your cat needs to trust you and know that you’ll come home eventually.
+She can look after herself, but will miss you.

 This applies if you have multiple cats, too.
 They will keep each other company for the most part.
 They’ll still need human interaction, though.